|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 11, 1945 off Okinawa, USS Kidd along with USS Black, USS Bullard, and USS Chauncey, with Combat Air Patrol (CAP) aerial cover repelled three air raids.
 That afternoon, a single Kamikaze plane crashed into Kidd, killing 38 men and wounding 55.
 As the destroyer headed south to rejoin the task group, her fire drove off further enemy planes that were trying to finish her off.
-She departed the area stopping at Ulithi for temporary repairs departing May 2 then reaching Hunter's Point Naval Shipyard on May 25, 1945.
+She departed the area stopping at Ulithi for temporary repairs departing May 2, 1945 then arrived at Hunter's Point Naval Shipyard on May 25, 1945.

 Kidd again got underway for Korea 8 September 1952; joined the screen of a hunter-killer group near Kojo; and, in November, was back on bombardment missions of targets in North Korea during peace negotiations.
-She departed the area on March 3, 1953 traveling via Midway and Pearl Harbor before arrived at San Diego for overhaul on March 20.
+She departed the area on March 3, 1953 across the Pacific via Midway and Pearl Harbor before arrival at San Diego for overhaul on March 20, 1953.

 Once the overhaul was completed, Kidd proceeded to Long Beach, California on 20 April 1953.
 The next day, the Swedish freighter Hainan collided with Kidd in Long Beach harbor requiring repairs that lasted until May 11, 1953.